Practice 3: Alonso quickest before torrential downpour

 21 July, 2012

-Jul.21 (Apex) With handful of minutes left in the final free practice session of the German Grand Prix weekend, the heavens opened up and torrential rain fell over Hockenheim after a dry 60 minutes session which saw Ferrari’s Fernando Alonso top the timing sheets.
+Jul.21 (GP247) With handful of minutes left in the final free practice session of the German Grand Prix weekend, the heavens opened up and torrential rain fell over Hockenheim after a dry 60 minutes session which saw Ferrari’s Fernando Alonso top the timing sheets.

 Alonso’s best time came around the 40 minute mark, when he bolted on a set of the yellow band Pirelli soft tyres on the Ferrari F2012 – featuring a newly tweaked front wing – and promptly went faster than any one has been all weekend with his time of 1 minute 16.014 seconds.
 Team mate Felipe Massa was eighth fastest.